saarryp/saarryp/README.md

 ## about me

 I am Saar.
-I just almost completed my Full Stack Bootcamp at Hogeschool Novi.
+I almost completed my Full Stack Bootcamp at Hogeschool Novi.

 - 🤟 I’m currently learning more about the Front- and Backend, this journey is a trip!
 - 📌 Love to make apps visually beautiful and practical;